Two boys doing flips into a pool Get the Most out of Your Summer as a Working Mom Mompowerment

 Create a summer bucket list

 Consider creating a summer bucket list.
-This can help with that reverse engineering that I mentioned.
+This can help with the reverse engineering that I mentioned.
 What is it that you want to accomplish this summer?
 Have your kids create their own bucket lists.
 This can help you figure out what the summer will include.
-Their list can be anything from pool time to learning to tie shoes to mastering skateboarding or even improving those math skills.
-See how you can support their interests but let them tell you what they want first!
+Their list can be anything from pool time to learning to tie their shoes to mastering skateboarding or even improving those math skills.
+See how you can support their interests, but let them tell you what they want first!

 Not into bucket lists?
 That’s fine.
 You still want to get your kids’ input and have them on board with whatever you’re planning for the summer.
 Think about word choice when you’re explaining things.
-You set the tone for how your family likely will feel.
+You set the tone for how your family will likely feel.
 Be enthusiastic, empathetic, etc., depending on the situation.
 Get a read on how they’re feeling.

 What will your time look like?